ryanbeales/chromabro/README.md

 The intended use for this was to feed in to OBS and utilize the chroma key plugin to overlay video there.

-Initially I tried using a plan webpage https://www.ryanbeales.com/webcamgreenscreen/index.html within a browser input but the chrome instance within OBS will not use the webcam without verifying the webcam permissions.
+Initially I tried using a plan webpage https://www.ryanbeales.com/webcamgreenscreen/index.html within a browser input but the chrome instance in OBS will not use the webcam without verifying the webcam permissions.
 There are tricks/hacks but it was not possible on macos.
 By making this a separate app I can use that as input to OBS and avoid the permissions problem.

 # Installing
 See releases.